vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 `annotation` at the `PodTemplateSpec` is intended to let Vector know that it shouldn't collect logs from the relevant `Pod`s.

-Upon picking us a new log file for processing, Vector is intended to read the `Pod` object, see the `vector.dev/exclude: "true"` annotation and ignore the log file altogether.
+Upon picking up a new log file for processing, Vector is intended to read the `Pod` object, see the `vector.dev/exclude: "true"` annotation and ignore the log file altogether.
 This should save take much less resources compared to reading logs files into events and then filtering them out.